DamCB/tyssue/README.md

 The mesh structure is heavily inspired by
-[CGAL Linear Cell Complexes](http://doc.cgal.org/latest/Linear_cell_complex/index.html), most importantly, in the case of a 2D vertex sheet for example, each junction edge between the cells is "splitted" between two oriented **half edges**.
+[CGAL Linear Cell Complexes](http://doc.cgal.org/latest/Linear_cell_complex/index.html), most importantly, in the case of a 2D vertex sheet for example, each junction edge between the cells is "splited" between two oriented **half edges**.